Alumni and development operations are more frequently becoming integrated, but is integration taking a toll on alumni engagement?

 - When alumni gift solicitations become the institution’s de facto alumni engagement program.

-For alumni relations professionals, if you see any of the above issues occurring at your institution, it’s time to sound the alarm and stick up for your profession.
+Alumni and development must be equal partners.
+After all, they're working toward the same goal.
+But for alumni relations professionals, if you see any of the above issues occurring at your institution, it’s time to sound the alarm and stick up for your profession.
 Executives who are focused primarily on fundraising (at the expense of alumni engagement) need to hear about the critical need for quality alumni relations programming, and how it can impact alumni engagement and giving.

 My experience in working with hundreds of alumni and member-based organizations is this: before organizations can enjoy long-term financial success, it’s necessary to 1) Build trust and respect with their constituents; 2) Provide authentic value their constituents cannot find elsewhere; and 3) Help them succeed both personally and professionally.
 And all this must happen before constituents are ever hit up to give or to spend more money.

-These are the realities I’ve learned after decades in the loyalty and relationship building business.
+These are the realities I’ve learned after decades in the loyalty and relationship-building business.
 And it’s increasingly necessary in today’s politically fractured and complicated economic environment.